 Resides: Boise, ID

-Harris should be a familiar name to some around the American Association as he has played for both the Lincoln Saltdogs and Gary SouthShore Railcats.
-During his time previously playing in the American Association during the 2016 and 2017 seasons he played in 159 games, hit for a .259 average, while driving in 45 RBI, 78 runs, hitting 19 doubles and six homers.
-He stole 38 bases in 51 attempts giving him a 75% stolen base percentage.
+Harris was already a familiar name to some around the American Association as he played for both the Lincoln Saltdogs and Gary SouthShore Railcats during the 2016 and 2017 seasons.
 In 2017 he led the Railcats in games played (96) and stolen bases (27).

 A native of Boise, Idaho, the final two years of his collegiate career took place at the University of New Mexico where he put up incredible numbers.
 He played in 117 games hitting .348 with 13 home runs, 26 doubles, 111 RBI, 103 runs scored and stole 32 bases.
-It earned him District VIII Player of the year honors, first team All-Mountain West, and was named to three different All-American teams.
+It earned him first team All-Mountain West, and was named to three different All-American teams.

 He was drafted in the 14th round of the 2014 MLB draft by the Philadelphia Phillies.
 He spent two seasons in Philadelphia’s farm system reaching as high as high-A Clearwater.
 In those two seasons he hit for a .250 average across 122 games, driving in 31 runners, scoring 45 times himself and stealing 28 bases.

-Since leaving the American Association Harris has stayed in independent baseball playing in the Can-Am league.
-In 2018 with Ottawa he hit for a career high .296 average in another career high 101 games.
-Last season for the Rockland Boulders hit .218 but got on base at a .300 clip and wrecked havoc once he was on the base paths notching 26 steals and 40 runs.
+In 2018 with Ottawa, another independent team out of the Can-Am league.
+Harris hit for a career high .296 average in another career high 101 games.
+In 2019 for the Rockland Boulders, another Can-Am league ball club, he hit .218 but got on base at a .300 clip and notched 26 steals and 40 runs.